opawg/podcast-hosts/README.md

 If you have the URL of a podcast's audio file, this JSON file will help you work out who the host is; and abilities that host may have that may impact listener privacy.

+This data is [synched to podcast-privacy.com](https://github.com/fancysoups/podcast-privacy/issues/2#issuecomment-720155022), which offers an API.

 ## Images

 Each podcast host has an image, in optimised .png format.
 The filename is programmatically calculated from the podcast host's name, in lower case, with non-alphanumeric characters encoded as a "-".
 Here's our ugly code: